 Horse breeding despite being a limited business alone contributes $101.5 Billion dollars to the US economy.
 Surprising isn’t it?
-And when I was reading about the most expensive horses, I found some common breeds that they all belonged to.
+And when I researched for the most expensive horse in the world 2020, I found some common breeds that they all belonged to.
 This is the reason why I am dedicating this blog to the most expensive horse breeds in the world.

 Crossbreeding opened ways for producing characteristic blends.
 Blends with more speed, stamina, intellect, and beauty.
 The more good a breed is, the more price it will fetch.
 That’s the reason why this industry has such a huge business worldwide.